couchbase-partners/azure-resource-manager-couchbase/documentation/buildVMImage.md

 ## Get the SAS URL

+First off let's set the connection variable.

     azure storage account connectionstring show sa34859435734 --resource-group resourcegroup connection="DefaultEndpointsProtocol=https;AccountName=sa34859435734;AccountKey=<your key>"
-    azure storage container list -c $connection

-Make sure the image is a vhd.
+Now make sure the image is a vhd.

     azure storage blob list vhds -c $connection

-Now we need to create a URL for the image.
+We need to create a URL for the image.

 The Publish Portal could potentially print an error: "The SAS URL start date (st) for the SAS URL should be one day before the current date in UTC, please ensure that the start date for SAS link is on or before mm/dd/yyyy.
 Please ensure that the SAS URL is generated following the instructions available in the [help link](https://docs.microsoft.com/en-us/azure/marketplace-publishing/marketplace-publishing-vm-image-creation)."